 I think I have only ever said this one other time on this site and that was in the Nauyaca Waterfall Guide, but guys, this hike was intense!
 I wouldn’t say it is overly strenuous, but it is just long and so humid.

 Once we got to the middle part of the trail it started to go downhill.
 We decided we had come that far, we could make it to the beach.
-The second two kilometers were mostly downhill.
+The second two kilometers on the Swedish trail were mostly downhill.

 We then found a picnic table to hang out at for a while.
 Thomas flew the drone and I chilled out for a bit.

 We could have stayed at that beach all day, but after about an hour we started to head back so we could get back before the reserve closed for the day.
 The hike back seemed so much easier!

 We ended with the Danes Trail to get a little variety on our trip.

 Helpful Tips for Visiting Cabo Blanco Costa Rica

 – Start your hike as early in the day as possible.
 It gets hot hot hot!
 Plus they told us at the ranger station that we needed to head back from the beach by 2 pm to get back by 4 pm when the reserve closed.
 If you want ample beach chilling time you will need to start early enough.

 – They will not give you a paper copy of the map at the ranger station, but there is a nice laminated copy you can look at before you start hiking.
 Make sure you bring your phone and take a picture of the map before you start your hike.